Famous/framework/learn/guides/control-flow.md

 # Control flow

-The BEST framework currently supports three basic control-flow operations: `$if`, `$repeat`, and `$yield`.
-Unlike other template-based frameworks, BEST doesn't support programming these kinds of operations inside the structural declaration of your component (i.e. in the tree).
+The Famous Framework currently supports three basic control-flow operations: `$if`, `$repeat`, and `$yield`.
+Unlike other template-based frameworks, the Famous Framework doesn't support programming these kinds of operations inside the structural declaration of your component (i.e. in the tree).
 Instead, control flow must be implemented as behaviors.

 ## $if